-Founded 45 years ago, thousands of people with disabilities have enjoyed a memorable and fulfilling holiday away from their everyday life.
+Founded over 45 years ago, thousands of people with disabilities have enjoyed a memorable and fulfilling holiday away from their everyday life.
 To many, it is what they spend the whole year looking forward to.
 If you know someone who has a disability, you will understand just what a 3H holiday could mean to them.

 Our grants programme assists families on a low income who have a family member with disabilities, to organise their own UK holiday.
 The grants are given for the accommodation part of the holiday and are paid directly to the chosen venue.
 The charity liaise with social workers and caring organisations to assist applicants and to identify those needing assistance.
 Carers can also be awarded a grant for a holiday away from their caring role.

 The 3H carers programme enables carers to spend a spa day out around the country including The Ashdown Park Hotel and Country Park in Forest Row, East Sussex.
 Surrounded by the Ashdown Forest, the hotel offers relaxing treatments and therapies.